 Need more expertise?

 Even—especially—quick nonprofit technology projects need assessment and implementation support to put them on the path to success.
-Whether you need a trusted partner who knows the vendor landscape thoroughly to save you time in researching your options, or a software selections consultant to help translate nonprofit requirements to vendor-speak and vice versa, Build has the expertise to help.
+Whether you need a trusted partner who knows the vendor landscape thoroughly to save you time in researching your options, or a software selections consultant to help translate nonprofit requirements to vendor-speak and vice versa, Build has the expertise and experience to help.